xiwenhuang123/Active_learning_market_IJDS/README.md

 - `MSE_scenario.py`: run the energy building data "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" in the MSE-dependent scenario (Section 4.2).

 Input data and results:

-`\Data`: includes real estate data `Real estate valuation data set.xlsx` and energy building data in the file `Hog_Buidings` (please select "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" for reproducability).
+-`\Data`: includes real estate data `Real estate valuation data set.xlsx` and energy building data in the file `Hog_Buidings` (please select "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" for reproducability).
-`\Plots`: includes all the output in each scenario in Section 4.
+-`\Plots`: includes all the output in each scenario in Section 4.

 ## Development environment setup